zr-zhou0o0/ZeroNVS/note_zzr/note.md

   - field-of-view data.
   - Scene Data: use pretrained models from datasets like CO3D, RealEstate10k, and ACID to handle in-the-wild scenes

 - Diffusion Model: A 2D conditional diffusion model synthesizes novel views as anchoring views
+  - use the zero123 pipeline to construct a camera-extrinsic-aware diffusion model
+  - train: objaverse ... (irrelevant to my task)
+  - sampling:

-- NeRF: these synthesized novel views are converted into 3D-consistent NeRF representation
+- NeRF: these synthesized novel views could be converted into 3D-consistent NeRF representation, when doing 3D Reconstruction task.
+  - train:
+    - network input: x, y, z, theta, phi
+    - network output: c, sigma
+    - use volume-rendering equation, from c and sigma generate novel view image
+    - compute loss between gt and syn, update the weights
+  - for every object, use the several diffusion-base anchored images to train a nerf and generate novel view.
+  - Here in zero123, it is a volume-radiance-field nerf???

   - SDS Distillation: calculate a loss between NeRF's synthesized images and diffusion model's synthesized images. then gradient discent and update NeRF's parameters

+- it uses SDS or SJC? which one?
+- zero123 use SJC but zeronvs use SDS?
+- in zeroNVS, use SDS, and deprecate the 3d reconstruction part in zero123?

+- but why use nerf?
+- diffusion can generate novel view independently. voxel radiance field is used for 3d reconstruction.
+- use the diffusion generated images to train a nerf, and use nerf to conveniently and efficiently generate more novel views??? for time-saving?

 - SDS Anchoring: Anchoring is used to generate multiple plausible novel views and increase diversity.
   - ??? what position at the workflow?
   - my task is trying to find some good anchoring views???

 - Output:
   - multiple new wiews images(rendered images for novel perspective)